Sandford-on-Thames: Industry

 Next to and downstream from the lock is a waterfront housing development, Sandford Mill.
 Built in the 1980s, this occupies the site of the former mill which closed on Christmas Eve 1982.
 Originally a corn mill belonging to the Abbey of Abingdon and recorded in 1100 as owned by the local monks for bread making, it came into the hands of the Knights Templars at the beginning of the 14th century.
 It was converted to a paper mill in 1826 in order to supply the increasing demands of the University of Oxford.
 The listed cottages upstream from the lock (now River View) that can be seen across the road from the old wharf were also built in 1826.
 Occupied by mill workers, they originally boasted flat roofs made of tarred paper, (a first in Britain).
 The millrace continues to flow under the footbridge that crosses from the King's Arms pub to the lock.

-At the beginning of the 20th century the wharf adjacent to and upstream from the King's Arms was used extensively both by the paper mill and also by the brickworks, which developed well until 1914 when the engines were taken for service in the First World War.
+At the beginning of the 20th century the wharf adjacent to and upstream from the King's Arms was used extensively both by the paper mill and also by the brickworks, which developed well until 1914 when the lime content in the clay was so great it spoiled the bricks.
+The engines were sold to new owners in Aylesbury, Folkestone and Winchester.
+Each engine and trucks were delivered by an employee of the brickworks, a Mr Mills (the 2nd brickworks manager).
 In 1920 the 126 foot tall brickworks chimney was demolished.
 The land is now a trailer park site.
 The name is preserved in Brick Kiln Lane (formerly Crab or Crab Gate Lane) running east out of the village towards the Oxford Science Park and Oxford United FC's Kassam Stadium which was completed in 2001.

+In 2017, Sandford Hydro, a run-of-river hydroelectric scheme, was commissioned on the opposite bank of the river in Kennington, using the head of water provided by the weir at Sandford Lock.
+Owned and operated by Low Carbon Hub Sandford Hydro Ltd, a subsidiary of Low Carbon Hub, it is described as the largest community-owned hydroelectric scheme on the Thames.
+In 2025, solar photovoltaic panels were installed across the site to generate electricity during periods of low river flow.